 |Tropicana Jewelers Montego||Jewelry Store||(876) 953-2242||1.0 mi.
 East of Central Rose Hall|

 |Jewelry Store||(876) 957-9530||2.0 mi.
 South of Central Negril Beach Hotel Zone|

 |Art Gallery||--||0.5 mi.
 North of Central Negril|

-Looking for some clothing?
-Consider dropping by Things Jamaican -- it's situated in Kingston, Jamaica.
+Enjoy looking for interesting clothing?
+You might want to try Things Jamaican -- it's located in Kingston, Jamaica.
 The diversity of the products avalale at Things Jamaican is immense, from wood carvings, ceramics, and jewelry, to a wealth of homemade food products and local rums.
-They're at 26 Hope Road.
+Visitors will be able to find them at 26 Hope Road.

-A second option is Maxie Department Store Mandeville -- which is located 47.5 mi.
+Another shop to consider is Maxie Department Store Mandeville -- which is found 47.5 mi.
 (76.4 km) from Things Jamaican.
 Every day wear, sports wear, swim wear, business attire, undergarments, accessories, and shoes are all available and easily accessible at Maxie Department Store.
-They're at 14 Ward Avenue.
+They are situated at 14 Ward Avenue.